Ivanka & Jared's Body Language Says A LOT About Their Relationship

 Not only is Ivanka on the record as her dad's favorite (sorry, Tiff), but, as you may be aware, there are so many photos of her sitting on his lap.
 "You see pictures of her as a child where she had an affectionate, 'high-touch' relationship with her dad, so she sees this type of attention from men as normal," Wood told us.

-Ivanka is also likely modelling her behaviour on that of Donald and Melania, said Wood.
+Ivanka is also likely modeling her behavior on that of Donald and Melania, said Wood.
 Although these days, the president and first lady act about as awkward as a couple of 13-year-olds at their first homecoming dance around each other, there was a time when they were super-touchy in public.
 "They used to hold hands all the time," Wood said.
-Ivanka observed their behaviour and caught on.
+Ivanka observed their behavior and caught on.

 This suggests Ivanka has the upper hand in the relationship, something we already knew from the Fire and Fury anecdote where they make a pact that she gets to run for president before Jared.